Sanctions during the Venezuelan crisis: European Union

 The E.U. sanctioned seven intelligence and security officials in September 2019, taking what Reuters described as a more "severe tone" against torture and bringing to 25 the number of individuals sanctioned by the E.U.
 Those sanctioned were Alexander Granko, Rafael Antonio Franco Quintero, Carlos Calderón, Nestor Blanco Hurtado, Rafael Blanco Marrero, Alexis Escalona, and Hannover Guerrero.

 The E.U. sanctioned eleven individuals on 29 June 2020.
 Disavowing the December 2020 Venezuelan parliamentary election, on 22 February 2021, the E.U. sanctioned 19 officials of the Maduro administration for what they characterized as violations of fundamental human rights and democratic principles.

 In November 2023 the E.U. extended its Venezuelan sanctions through 14 May 2024, following earlier extensions.
 In its annual review in May 2024, intending to support dialogue ahead of the July 2024 Venezuelan presidential election, the E.U. made an exception and extended its restrictions through 10 January 2025 rather than the full year, recognizing the date the new president-elect would be sworn in.
 At the same time, the E.U. sought to incentivize free and fair elections, and temporarily lifted sanctions on Elvis Amoroso, head of CNE, the electoral body in Venezuela, and three former officials of that body, Socorro Hernández, Xavier Moreno and Leonardo Morales.
 Amoroso rejected that easing of restrictions, labeling it immoral, interference in Venezuela's elections and harassment, and demanding that sanctions on everyone in the country be lifted.

 After the 2024 disputed elections and Maduro's inauguration for a third term as president on 10 January 2025, the E.U. joined other countries in applying new sanctions.
 The Council of the European Union sanctioned another 15 individuals, extended restrictive measures through 10 January 2026, and re-applied the restrictions they had removed in May 2024 on Elvis Amoroso, Socorro Hernández, Xavier Moreno and Leonardo Morales.

+In December 2025, the E.U. again extended the sanctions from 10 January 2026 to 10 January 2027, stating that Maduro's government had taken "persistent actions undermining democracy and the rule of law, as well as continued human rights violations and the repression of civil society and democratic opposition, including in relation to the conduct of and developments following the Presidential Elections of 28 July 2024".
+As of 2025, the EU has sanctioned 69 Venezuelans comprising most of Maduro's inner circle.